desource90/kaggle/README.md

-# kaggle
+# Kaggle
-Repository for code used in Kaggle datasets / competitions.
-Mainly for practicing Python / machine learning
+Repository for code written for Kaggle datasets / competitions.

+- SMS Spam Detection - Use NLP libraries to process text and build a spam classifier.
+R
+- Student Alcohol Consumption - EDA on alcohol consumption and its effect on final grades.
+R
+- HR Analytics - EDA and using decision trees to explain high-performers are leaving the company.
+Python